nasa/astrobee_android/guest_science/README.md

  * String topic - Can only be 32 characters long.
 Topic is sent down in the GS data message but currently not used for anything.
 You can give the function an empty string if you have no use for it.
 If you plan on doing something with the GS data messages on the ground, you may want to have topics like information, data, etc.

 sendData - This function will send any data you give it to the ground.
-If it isn't formatted as a JSON string and doesn't have a name/value pair with a name of "Summary", the data(value) will not be displayed in GDS.
-If you are planning on  doing something with the GS data message on the ground, feel free to send anything you want.
+In order for the data to display in GDS, the type passed to the function must be MessageType.JSON and the data string must be formatted as a JSON string.
+GDS will not display any data with type string or binary.
+If you are planning on making your own display or doing something else with the GS data message on the ground, feel free to send data with those types.
 Parameters:

  * MessageType type - Type of data you are sending.
 This lets the ground know what kind of data is in the message.
+Only data with type JSON will be displayed in GDS.
 The choices are JSON, STRING, and BINARY.
  * String topic - Can only be 32 characters long.
 Topic is sent down in the GS data message but currently not used for anything.
 You can give the function an empty string if you have no use for it.
 If you plan on doing something with the GS data messages on the ground, you may want to have topics like information, data, etc.
  * String or byte[] data - Must not exceed 2048 bytes.
 The data the gs apk wants to send to the ground.